masak/ipso/README.md

       superfluous.

 The esoteric approach has more moving parts (a new type of value) and takes more explaining, but as an idea it also has longer reach.
-The reason has to do with lexical variable scope.

 > Each formalism implies a specific distinction between objects and the
 > system of their combination.
 Thereby, the concept of _function_ has a